open-telemetry/opentelemetry-ebpf-profiler/docs/symb-proto/README.md

 We currently use two different symbol information representations:

 - **Range based records ([`RangeV1`])**\
-  These map an address range to symbol information and a `depth` integer that determines the depth within an inline chain.
+  These map an ELF virtual address range to symbol information and a `depth` integer that determines the depth within an inline chain.
 Inline chains are flattened into multiple overlapping range records.
-To determine the inline trace for any given address, the user would sweep though the whole symbfile and collect all ranges that contain the desired address and then ordering the resulting range records by their `depth` field.
+To determine the inline trace for any given address, the user would sweep though the whole symbfile and collect all ranges that contain the desired address and then order the resulting range records by their `depth` field.
 This presents the ground truth for symbol information.
 - **Return pad records ([`ReturnPadV1`])**\